AryaanR/Portfolio/MTE100_EV3_Fishing_Robot.md

-## MTE 100 LEGO EV3 Fishing robot project TEST
+## MTE 100 LEGO EV3 Fishing robot project

 Worked in a team of 4 to create an automated fishing robot prototype made from LEGO and powered by a LEGO EV3 controller and motors.
 ### Problem